Anduin2017/jquery-utc-time/Readme.md

 </p>
 ```

-Add change it like this.
+And change it like this.

 ```html
 <p data-utc-time="9/12/2018 10:12:24 AM"><!-- In your tag the time shall be an UTC time -->

 </p>
 ```